Twodragon0/ipfs-cluster/README.md

 go install ./cmd/ipfs-cluster-ctl
 go install ./cmd/ipfs-cluster-follow
 ```
+If using raspberry pi, download from homepage: https://dist.ipfs.io/#ipfs-cluster-ctl
+And it should the same method (Choice go install or download from homepage)

 ## Usage for Private Network
 First, you must initialize and run your local ipfs node: